mkhader88/career-portal/README.md

-# job search microservice implementation for CS590
+# Career Portal Project

+# Please check the postman collection to see all the endpoints for all microservices